TeknoVenus/MemCapture/README.md

 ### Results

-By default, results are saved into a single `report.txt` file in `<current-directory>/<timestamp>/report.txt`.
-To change the output directory, provide a valid path to the `-o` argument.
+By default, MemCapture will produce a file called `report.html` in the selected output directory.
+If no directory is provided, it will create a `MemCaptureReport` subdirectory in the current working directory to save the files.

-By selecting the CSV option, each report will be saved as its own CSV file which can then be imported into Excel for analysis.
+This report can be opened in any web browser and contains a summary view of all the metrics collected.

+If the `-j` argument is provided to MemCapture, then an additional `results.json` file will be created.
+This contains the raw data from MemCapture and is designed for importing into a backend system for analysis/reporting.

 ### Notes

 Tool currently supports three platforms - `AMLOGIC` (default), `REALTEK` and `BROADCOM`.
-Note Realtek platforms don't expose performance metrics in the same way as Amlogic, so some stats are not available
+Not all stats are available on all platforms